Skip to main content

 Uptrend: YES price consistently rising

-• Market becoming more confident event will happen
+• Market growing more confident the event will happen

-• Good time to buy YES if you agree, or sell if you disagree
+• Good time to buy YES if you agree, or consider NO if you think the market is overestimating

 Downtrend: YES price consistently falling

-• Good time to buy NO if you agree, or buy YES if you think market is wrong
+• Good time to buy NO if you agree, or YES if you think the market is underestimating

 Sideways: Price moving in a range